Qonfused/OCE-Build/docs/schema.md

 **Description**: Selects the internal `ConsoleControl` mode in which `TextRenderer` will operate.

-Available values are `Auto`, `Text` and `Graphics`. `Text` and `Graphics` specify the named mode. `Auto` uses the current mode of the system `ConsoleControl` protocol when one exists, defaulting to `Text` mode otherwise.UEFI firmware typically supports `ConsoleControl` with two rendering modes: `Graphics` and `Text`.
+Available values are `Auto`, `Text` and `Graphics`. `Text` and `Graphics` specify the named mode. `Auto` uses the current mode of the system `ConsoleControl` protocol when one exists, defaulting to `Text` mode otherwise.

+UEFI firmware typically supports `ConsoleControl` with two rendering modes: `Graphics` and `Text`.
 Some types of firmware do not provide a native `ConsoleControl` and rendering modes.
 OpenCore and macOS expect text to only be shown in `Text` mode but graphics to be drawn in any mode, and this is how the OpenCore `Builtin` renderer behaves.
 Since this is not required by the UEFI specification, behaviour of the system `ConsoleControl` protocol, when it exists, may vary.

 <h3 id=uefi-output-provideconsolegop>UEFI -> Output -> ProvideConsoleGop</h3>